 Building on the findings of the 2017 webinar series and discussions among scientists, SEAZIT is coordinating collaborative projects to address ontology needs for zebrafish screening.
 Three laboratories tested the same 90-chemical set using similar study designs and morphology assessments.
 Data from these studies are being curated and assessed to:

-To further define ontologies for zebrafish screening, NICEATM coordinated an online evaluation of heterogeneity in terms used to describe zebrafish phenotypes follwing chemical exposure.
+To further define ontologies for zebrafish screening, NICEATM coordinated an online evaluation of heterogeneity in terms used to describe zebrafish phenotypes following chemical exposure (Thessen et al. 2022).
 Zebrafish images were posted online and researchers asked to evaluate the phenotypes using their in-lab terminology.
 Results were compiled and terms mapped to the Zebrafish Phenotype Ontology.
-A planned second online evaluation will employ controlled vocabulary.
+A second online evaluation employed controlled vocabulary.

-The study is designed to determine the effect of chorion removal and exposure media renewal on study outcomes.
-Participating laboratories will use in-house protocols to test a defined chemical set while varying the two protocol elements under investigation.
-The chemical set, which was designed to provide overlap with other NTP studies, includes chemicals with a range of physicochemical properties and developmental effects.
+The study was designed to determine the effect of chorion removal and exposure media renewal on study outcomes.
+Participating laboratories used in-house protocols to test a defined chemical set while varying the two protocol elements under investigation.
+The chemical set, which was designed to provide overlap with other NTP studies, included chemicals with a range of physicochemical properties and developmental effects.
 Many of the chemicals have in vivo reference data available from rodent and other zebrafish studies.
-The interlaboratory study includes a pilot effort on chemical kinetics in support of future studies of absorption, distribution, metabolism, and excretion in zebrafish.
+The interlaboratory study included a pilot effort on chemical kinetics in support of future studies of absorption, distribution, metabolism, and excretion in zebrafish.